Colt Python: Models and variants

+In 1982, the Colt Python Silhouette came with a rib-mounted Leupold scope and Pachmayr grips, and housed in a black fitted-case with nickel trim.
+There was also an 8-inch Ten Pointer Series with a 3X Burris scope, wooden grips, an extra set of neoprene composition grips and a carrying case.

 Two Colt revolver variants using Python barrels but not Python frames or internals were made in small numbers by Colt.
-The first was the Colt Boa of 1985, a limited production .357 Magnum revolver, made for the Lew Horton Distributing Company in Massachusetts.
+The first was the Colt Boa of 1985, a limited production run of 1,200 .357 Magnum revolvers, made for the Lew Horton Distributing Company in Massachusetts.
 It uses a Python barrel mated to a Trooper Mk V frame.
-Six-hundred 6-inch revolvers and six-hundred 4-inch revolvers were made, of which one-hundred were matched sets.
+Six hundred 6-inch revolvers and six hundred 4-inch revolvers were made, of which one hundred were matched sets.
 Though it resembles a Python visually, it is substantially different internally.

 The second was the stainless steel Colt Grizzly of 1994, another limited-production .357 Magnum revolver.
 It uses a Python barrel mated to a Colt King Cobra frame.
 Five hundred of these revolvers were manufactured, with six-inch Magna-ported barrels and smooth, unfluted cylinders.
 The ported barrel includes a bear footprint.
 Similar to the Grizzly was the Colt Kodiak, which was a Colt Anaconda with a Magna-ported barrel and an unfluted cylinder.
-Approximately 2000 Kodiaks were manufactured.
+Approximately 2,000 Kodiaks were manufactured.
 All original Colt Pythons use the original Colt E/I frame type mechanics with a leaf hammer spring design in common with earlier Colt models, including the postwar Colt .357 Magnum model and the pre-war Colt Official Police and Army Special models.
 As described above, the Boa and Grizzly are structurally part of the Mk.III/Mk.V revolver product lines which use the much later J and V designated frames.
-While these various hybrids are very collectible due to low production quantities, because they are a completely different revolver action based upon the later coil-mainspring Colt products, they may not be considered Pythons.
+These various hybrids are very collectible due to low production quantities, but because they are a completely different revolver action based upon the later coil-mainspring Colt products, they may not be considered Pythons.